 Bankruptcy myths and misconceptions

-More often than not, individuals who are great candidates for bankruptcy have preconceived ideas about bankruptcy.
+More often than not, individuals who are great candidates to file for bankruptcy have preconceived ideas about bankruptcy (which are all too often negative and incorrect).
 Sometimes, the myths can make people wait to consider their options.
 Waiting can sometimes be the right decision, sometimes filing sooner means you are getting a fresh start sooner, it really depends.
 Too often, I hear people say:

-1. Your credit will be ruined after bankruptcy.
+1. Your credit will be ruined after filing bankruptcy.